 Additional School Finance Information

-There is widespread agreement that the education funding formula in Minnesota is broken.
+There is widespread agreement that the education funding formula in Minnesota is broken and has great disparities.
 A state task force recently issued a report and recommendations to be considered by the Legislature.
 Each year by statute, the state publishes a school funding disparity report and it shows that disparities are increasing and rural districts are negatively impacted.
 There is also an increasing reliance on local referenda.
 Local referenda provide local funding and local control.